Lithium–sulfur battery

 Li–S batteries with up to 1,500 charge and discharge cycles were demonstrated in 2017, but cycle life tests at commercial scale and with lean electrolyte have not been completed.
 As of early 2021, none were commercially available.

-Issues that have slowed acceptance include the polysulfide "shuttle" effect that is responsible for the progressive leakage of active material from the cathode, resulting in too-few recharge cycles.
+Issues that have slowed acceptance include the polysulfide "shuttle" effect that is responsible for the progressive leakage of active material from the cathode, resulting in too few recharge cycles.
 Also, sulfur cathodes have low conductivity, requiring extra mass for a conducting agent in order to exploit the contribution of active mass to the capacity.
 Volume expansion of the sulfur cathode during S to Li_{2}S conversion and the large amount of electrolyte needed are also issues.
+In the early 2000s, however, scientists began to make progress creating high-stability sulfurized-carbon cathodes and by 2020, scientists at Rice University had demonstrated batteries based on sulfurized carbon cathodes that retained >70% of their capacity after 1000 cycles.